tdincer/ImageSegmentation/README.md

 ![Unseen image during the training](./Result.jpg)

 The prediction is not perfect but acceptable.
-It can be improved with a better training of the model.
+It can be improved with a better training strategy.

 ### Quick Start